sst/guide/_chapters/signup-with-aws-cognito.md

 The important thing we are doing here is after we call `confirm` we call `authenticate` to get the user token.
 And just like in the `Login` component we call `updateUserToken` and set that in our app's state.

-Now if you were to swtich over to your browser and try signing up for a new account it should redirect you to the home page after sign up successfuly completes.
+Now if you were to switch over to your browser and try signing up for a new account it should redirect you to the home page after sign up successfully completes.

 ![Redirect home after signup screenshot]({{ site.url }}/assets/redirect-home-after-signup.png)

-Next up we are going to create our first note.
+Next up, we are going to create our first note.